groc-prog/pyneo4j-ogm/README.md

 await client.register_models([Developer, Coffee, Consumed])
 ```

 This is a crucial step, because if you don't register your models with the client, you won't be able to work with them in any way.
 Should you try to work with a model that has not been registered, you will get a `UnregisteredModel` exception.
 This exception also gets raised if a database model defines a relationship-property with other (unregistered) models as a target or relationship model and then runs a query with said relationship-property.
-For more information about relationship-properties, see the [`Relationship-properties`](#relationship-properties) section.

 If you have defined any indexes or constraints on your models, they will be created automatically when registering them.
 You can prevent this behavior by passing `skip_constraints=True` or `skip_indexes=True` to the `connect()` method.
 If you do this, you will have to create the indexes and constraints yourself.

-If you don't register your models with the client, you will still be able to run cypher queries directly with the client, but you will `lose automatic model resolution` from queries.
+> **Note**: If you don't register your models with the client, you will still be able to run cypher queries directly with the client, but you will `lose automatic model resolution` from queries.
 This means that, instead of resolved models, the raw Neo4j query results are returned.

 #### Executing Cypher queries <a name="executing-cypher-queries"></a>

+Models aren't the only things capable of running queries.
+The client can also be used to run queries, with some additional functionality to make your life easier.

 Node- and RelationshipModels provide many methods for commonly used cypher queries, but sometimes you might want to execute a custom cypher with more complex logic.
 For this purpose, the client instance provides a `cypher()` method that allows you to execute custom cypher queries.
 The `cypher()` method takes three arguments: